AndyJones1989/ragged/README.md

 ## Intro

 Hey!
 RagState is a super-simple abstraction for hooking up a vector database to an LLM so you can harness the power of LLMs with your own data.
 Building a chatbot for a restaurant, garage, or maybe even a vehicle rental company?
-RagState makes it simple by exposing 2 fundamental methods:
+RagState makes it simple by exposing 2 fundamental methods.

+BEFORE READING ON:

+You're going to need an openAi account with sufficient funding to make api calls (don't worry, it's no more expensive than your usual openAi calls), and a pinecone account.

 ## Quick-start